-4 Good, Affordable Unicycles for Beginner Riders
+4 Good, Affordable Unicycles for Beginners: Reviewed for 2019

 Unicycling is a unique sport.
-It really grabs attention like nothing else, and it's tons of fun to boot.
+It grabs attention like nothing else, and it's tons of fun.
 If you're planning to learn how to ride, you're going to need a solid unicycle to work on your technique.

-What a Good, Beginner Unicycle Looks Like:
+What a Good, Beginner Unicycle Looks Like

 If you're new to unicycling, you can technically learn to ride on anything.
 However, it's a lot easier to learn and become proficient if you understand a few of the fundamentals.
-Here are a few things I'd suggest looking for.
+Here are a few things I'd suggest looking for:

 Most of the best unicycles for beginners will include a handle, but not all.
 A handle is nice because it's good to have something to hang on to when dismounting and steering.
 Not everyone prefers to use their handle, but I find it very helpful.

-Avenir: A Good, Cheap 'Mountain' Unicycle
+1. Avenir: A Good, Cheap "Mountain" Unicycle

-Torker is a wonderful brand that's well known and respected.
+Diamondback is a wonderful brand that's well known and respected.
 It's also a lower priced brand, meaning that their products are among the best unicycles to learn to ride on.

 The LX has a few features that make it special.
 First off, it's gorgeous.
 The frame is a specialized chromoly fork that's about as strong as you can get.
 You'll notice that the top of the fork is flattened.
 That's intentional, and it's done to give you a more stable platform for your feet if you want to learn tricks.